Martin Bullock: Club career

-He enjoyed a similarly successful campaign in 2002–03, and was offered a two-year contract extension in March 2003.
+He enjoyed a similarly successful campaign in 2002–03 and was offered a two-year contract extension in March 2003.
 He was later named in the PFA Second Division Team of the Year for his performances throughout the season.
 The 2003–04 campaign was also memorable for Bullock, as he helped Blackpool to lift the League Trophy for the second time in three seasons, following victory over Southend United.
-He made a further 28 league appearances for the club in 2004–05, but was told by new boss Colin Hendry he would not be offered a new contract.
+He made a further 28 league appearances for the club in 2004–05.
+The new boss Colin Hendry told him he would not be offered a new contract.
 He signed for Brian Horton's Macclesfield Town in June 2005.
 In his first season with the club he made 40 appearances in League Two.
 He made a further 43 appearances in his second season at Moss Rose.
-In May 2007 he switched clubs to Wycombe Wanderers, penning a two-year deal.
+In May 2007, he switched clubs to Wycombe Wanderers, penning a two-year deal.
 He made 27 appearances in all competitions for the club in 2007–08, before he announced his retirement from the professional game in May 2008.

 In 2009, he made a late move to New Zealand to play for Waitakere United.
 Following a second-place finish in 2009–10, Waitakere went on to reach the final of the OFC Champions League, and Bullock played both games of the 4–2 aggregate defeat to Papua New Guinea side Hekari United.
 Waitakere went on to win the championship in 2010–11 after defeating rivals Auckland City.
 They retained their title in 2011–12 with a 4–1 win over Team Wellington.
 He retired at the age of 37 in June 2012.